ouster-lidar/ouster-sdk/docs/python/examples.rst

 Each config parameter corresponds directly to the sensor configuration parameters available on the sensor.

-You can run the above code, captured in the `configure-sensor`_ example, as follows:
+You can run the above code, captured in the `configure-sensor-params`_ example, as follows:

 .. tabs::